-This course is for graduates with relevant experience,particularly in working with young people and provides students with real and substantial practice experience supported by links to current thinking and theory in the field.
-It leads to a professional qualification validated by the National Youth Agency and recognised by the Joint Negotiating Committee of Youth Leaders and Community Wardens.
-There is a strong emphasis on professional placements and graduates are well placed to gain employment in sector agencies indeed some go on to offer the department placements in their new place of work.
+Successful completion of the PgDip award leads to a professional qualification validated by the National Youth Agency and recognised by the Joint Negotiating Committee of Youth Leaders and Community Wardens.
+There is a strong emphasis on professional placements and as a graduate, you will be well-placed to gain employment in sector agencies.

 This course offers the opportunity for you to take an initial professional qualification in youth or community work.
 The entire course seeks to explore social education strategies and community development as a process of empowerment and there is a strong emphasis on understanding policies and practices which counter discrimination and promote equality.

 In addition, you will undertake a 60-day fieldwork practice placement and a 15-day community audit.
 See Placements tab for further details.

 You will have the opportunity to research a particular area of professional practice if you progress from the PgDip to the MA.

 The full-time course is 2 years in duration.
 On successful completion of all modules in Year 1, you will be awarded a Postgraduate Diploma in Youth and Community Work and gain your professional youth and community status.

 In Year 2 you will undertake independent study focusing on the completion of Research Methods/MA Dissertation.The part-time route is 3 years in duration:

 On successful completion of all modules in Years 1 and 2, you will be awarded a Postgraduate Diploma in Youth and Community and gain your professional youth and community status.Students may take up to 4 years to complete their MA dissertation.

 You will normally have an undergraduate UK honours degree or international equivalent or equivalent professional qualification, demonstrable understanding of and interest in preventing unjustifiable discrimination and disadvantage, and a range of relative experience.